clinthoward/clinthoward.github.io/about.md

 ### Other general stuff I do

-Aside from investments, I also enjoy the company of my guitars, watching every grade of horror movie, reading every grade of horror novel.
+Aside from investments, I also enjoy the company of my guitars, watching every grade of horror movie, and reading every grade of horror novel.
 You can checkout the less academic things I'm currently reading [here](https://www.goodreads.com/clinthoward).

 Everything presented here is my own opinion and are these are not necessarily shared by my employer.
 All errors are my own, and the things I say here in no way constitute any form of investment advice.